martinBaillie42/javascript/README.md

     ```

   <a name="functions--iife"></a><a name="7.2"></a>
-  - [7.2](#functions--iife) Wrap immediately invoked function expressions in parentheses. eslint: [`wrap-iife`](http://eslint.org/docs/rules/wrap-iife.html) jscs: [`requireParenthesesAroundIIFE`](http://jscs.info/rule/requireParenthesesAroundIIFE)
+  - [7.2](#functions--iife) For IIFEs add the function parentheses outside the expression parentheses.

     > Why?
-An immediately invoked function expression is a single unit - wrapping both it, and its invocation parens, in parens, cleanly expresses this.
+You are creating an expression, which is then immediately invoked.
+Adding the function parentheses after the wrapping parentheses indicates this.
 Note that in a world with modules everywhere, you almost never need an IIFE.

     ```javascript
     // immediately-invoked function expression (IIFE)
     (function () {
       console.log('Welcome to the Internet.
 Please follow me.');
-    }());
+    })();
     ```

   <a name="functions--in-blocks"></a><a name="7.3"></a>